NLADC/pcap-converter/README.md

 # pcap-converter

-Dissector helper tool in Rust that directly converts specific information the dissector needs from pcap to parquet, which is the file format the dissector uses for its analysis, replacing the use of tshark by the dissector; which is much slower (because it is a general purpose pcap analysis tool rather than a specific one, and it cannot export to parquet directly).
+pcap-converter is a Dissector helper tool written in Rust. pcap-converter directly converts a pcap file into parquet, which is the file format the dissector uses for its analysis.
+Only information relevant for analysis is extracted by pcap-converter, making it much faster than the dissector's fallback approach of using tshark for extracting the relevant information from a pcap file.
 ```
 Usage: pcap-converter [OPTIONS] --file <FILE> --out <OUT>